hbashton/spotify-ripper/README.rst

     $ brew install pyenv
     $ echo 'if which pyenv > /dev/null; then eval "$(pyenv init -)"; fi' >> ~/.bash_profile
     ## restart terminal ##
+    $ pyenv install 2.7.10  # or whatever version of python you want
+    $ pyenv global 2.7.10
+    $ python -V             # should say Python 2.7.10

 To install spotify-ripper once pyenv is setup: